Effusion Rate Calculator

 Why does effusion occur?
 Effusion occurs because of differences in pressure between the inside and outside of a container or body cavity.
 Gas or fluid molecules move from areas of higher pressure to areas of lower pressure, resulting in effusion.

-See also Wavenumber to Frequency Calculator
+See also Louvre Size Calculator (UK)

 What does a higher rate of effusion mean?
 A higher rate of effusion indicates that gas molecules are escaping from a container or a region at a faster pace, resulting in a faster decrease in pressure in that container or region.